Sumit189/incident_copilot/README.md

 - Set up alerting for failed workflows in Cloud Monitoring

 ## Troubleshooting
-- Missing `GITHUB_REPO`: Code Analyzer quietly sets `mcp_available=false`; patch generation degrades to log-based suggestions instead of failing.
+- Missing `GITHUB_REPO`: If not in env OR webhook, Code Analyzer quietly sets `mcp_available=false`; patch generation degrades to log-based suggestions instead of failing.
 - Gmail refresh token errors (`invalid_grant`): check the helper logs; instructions point you to regenerate the token.
 - Loki access denied: confirm `GRAFANA_BASICAUTH` is `username:password` (the helper encodes it for you).